 One fifth of children with ALL (48/235) suffered musculoskeletal symptoms requiring subsequent radiological investigation.
 This is lower than previous UK data showing almost half of ALL patients in one cohort necessitating investigation (88/186, 47%)11.
 This may be associated with changes to ALL treatment protocols since these most recent publications (UKALL97, UKALL97/01 and UKALL2003 in the 2010 study11 versus UKALL2003, interim and UKALL2011 in this study).
 However the newer protocols included in this study solely use dexamethasone which has been associated with a higher incidence of musculoskeletal morbidity than prednisolone; suggesting other factors such as different thresholds for investigation, non-steroidal chemotherapy drugs and population-based factors need to be considered.
 More importantly, the focus of this study was the prevalence of symptomatic ON, which was higher in this study: 27.1% (13/48) symptomatic patients versus 20.5% (18/88) symptomatic patients in the 2010 study11.
-Our crude prevalence rate of 5.5% (13/235) is consistent with a larger 2008 study15 reporting a rate of 4.0% (42/1053).
+Our crude prevalence rate of 5.5% (13/235) is consistent with a larger 2008 study16 reporting a rate of 4.0% (42/1053).

-In keeping with previous findings that age at ALL diagnosis of 9 or 10 years is a significant threshold in risk of developing osteonecrosis3,7,11,16, we found age over ten years to be associated with a significantly increased risk of ON (OR 10.54, 95% CI 3.04-36.48, p<0.001).
+In keeping with previous findings that age at ALL diagnosis of 9 or 10 years is a significant threshold in risk of developing osteonecrosis3,7,11,17, we found age over ten years to be associated with a significantly increased risk of ON (OR 10.54, 95% CI 3.04-36.48, p<0.001).
 Our third consistent finding was onset of ON11; diagnosed typically at the end of the first year of chemotherapy.

+We speculate that corticosteroids and chemotherapeutic drugs play a key role in the pathogenesis of osteonecrosis in children who are most susceptible during typical ‘growth spurt’ age - due to mismatch in epiphyseal blood supply and demand and/or direct damage to bone microarchitecture.
+Corticosteroids disrupt normal bone biology both indirectly via the hypothalamic-pituitary-adrenal axis and directly through both deranged osteoblastogensis and bone resorption however the interplay between corticosteroids, bone turnover and susceptibility to ALL and ON remains poorly understood and intriguing.
 This is the first orthopaedic study, to our knowledge, studying osteonecrosis in ALL patients treated according to UKALL2003 and subsequent trial protocols, detailing anatomical distribution and surgical management.

 Approximately half (7/13) of children affected by symptomatic ON suffered multi-level disease, with less than a third (4/13) affected at a single joint.
 Only one of the four children who underwent arthroplasty had single joint arthroplasty (the other three children had ≥2 joints replaced).
 This suggests detection of disease in its advanced stages and / or observation of aggressive disease phenotypes affecting multiple joints.